USEPA/WNTR/documentation/getting_started.rst

    animation.py                    Animate network graphics
    ==============================  =========================================================================================================

-Several EPANET formatted water network model input files are included in the examples/network folder.
+Several EPANET INP files are included in the examples/network folder.
 Example networks range from a simple 9 node network to a 3,000 node network.
 Ipython demos are included in the examples/demo folder.
 Additional network models can be downloaded from the University of Kentucky